8 Tips to Pick a School for Your Child With ADHD

 1. Their Approach to Learning

-One of the first things you should do when choosing a school for your child with ADHD is to talk with its leaders and educators -- the principal, vice-principal, and the teachers -- to better understand how they approach the learning process.
+One of the first things you should do is to talk the school’s leaders and educators -- the principal, vice-principal, and the teachers -- to better understand how they approach the learning process.

 "Get an idea of who they are and what their learning philosophy is," says Terry Dickson, MD, director of the Behavioral Medicine Clinic of NW Michigan, and an ADHD coach.